ATNF/askapsoft/Code/Doc/user/current/doc/recipes/Imaging.rst

     Cimager.solver.Clean.orthogonal=True
 It is off by default, which is the recommended setting.

-The second option decides if we report and use the value found by the peak finding algorithm as the peak residual for each iteration or if we report the value of the maximum across all basisfunction residual images and terms.
+The second option either directly uses the value found by the peak finding algorithm as the peak residual for each iteration or finds the value of the maximum across all basisfunction residual images and terms at the peak location.
-Generally, there is little difference between these but the first value (decoupled) behaves more like in classical clean, i.e., it tends to decrease monotonically as iterations progress whereas the second value can meander up and down a bit (and sometimes gets stuck on a single value for a while).
+Generally, there is little difference between these but the first value (decoupled) behaves more like in classical clean, i.e., it tends to decrease monotonically as iterations progress whereas the second value can meander up and down a bit (and sometimes gets stuck on a single value for a while) when it is reporting values from a different scale.
-The default setting is coupled, but we have found that decoupled allows a lower minor iteration percentage limit and is often slightly faster.
+The default setting is coupled, but we have found that decoupled allows the use of a lower minor iteration percentage limit and is often slightly faster.
 The deep cleaning mode discussed below always uses decoupled=True.
 To use decoupled components specify::
     Cimager.solver.Clean.decoupled=True